pcfreak30/skyd/doc/api/index.html.md

 **tryfiles** | []string
 The `tryfiles` field allows us to set a list of potential subfiles to return in case the requested one does not exist or is a directory.
-Those subfiles might be listed with relatiev or absolute paths.
+Those subfiles might be listed with relative or absolute paths.
 If the path is absolute the files must exist.

 **errorpages** | JSON